What'sNEW Jan - Mar 2024

 14 Feb 2024

-Cosmic Dust Could Spread Life from World to World Across the Galaxy, according to commentary on a new article by Z.N.
+Cosmic Dust Could Spread Life from World to World Across the Galaxy, according to commentary by Evan Gough on a new article by Z.N.
 Osmanov of the Free University of Tbilisi.
 The idea has been around for at least a century; Swedish scientist Svante Arrhenius described it in Worlds in the Making (English translation 1908).
 Of course Fred Hoyle and Chandra Wickramasinghe (H&W) have championed the theory since the 1970s.
 Now Osmanov, in a brief paper, calculates that dust with at least remnants of life could have reached 3x10^7 planets in the Milky Way.
 Cells travelling far would suffer radiation damage, but plenty of complex organics would survive, he says.

 "The possibility of panspermia in the deep cosmos by means of the planetary dust grains," by Z.N.
 Osmanov,